View Holidays

 Wildlife in Aruba

 Aruba’s warm and dry climate means that the majority of its native animals are birds, making this island a bird-watching paradise.
-One of Aruba’s most extravagant, colourful and noisy birds, the Prikichi, is blessed with dramatic vibrant green feathers and yellow-orange heads.
-It’s almost impossible for you to miss them.
+One of Aruba’s most extravagant, colourful and noisy birds, the prikichi, is blessed with dramatic vibrant green feathers and yellow-orange heads.
+It’s almost impossible to miss them.

-Aruba is also home to beautiful birds of prey, including the Warawara which bears resemblance to an eagle.
+Aruba is also home to beautiful birds of prey, including the warawara which bears resemblance to an eagle.
 Along with brown pelicans, egrets, herons and seven different types of tern.
-Aruba love birds so much that even their national animal is the Shoco; a small, endangered burrowing owl.
+Aruba loves birds so much that even their national animal is the shoco; a small, endangered burrowing owl.

-Aruban weather also makes it an idyllic environment for reptiles.
-In fact, it’s so ideal that one-half of all lizard species live on the island, including the aquatic blue coloured Kododo Blauw and the Pega Pega, which derive their name from the Papiamento word for stick because of the suction pads on their feet.
-The near-extinct cascabel rattlesnake, leaf-toed Gecko and Whiptail lizard are all indigenous to the island.
-A variety of turtles and iguanas also reside here.
+Aruba's weather creates an idyllic environment for reptiles, hosting half of all lizard species, including the blue aquatic Kododo Blauw and the Pega Pega, named for the suction pads on their feet.
+Indigenous species include the near-extinct cascabel rattlesnake, the leaf-toed gecko, and the whiptail lizard.
+Additionally, a variety of turtles and iguanas also reside on the island.

 If you’re a lover of fluffier creatures then don’t fear, Aruba has you covered.
 The island is also home to animals that were brought over by settlers, such as the cottontail rabbit from Venezuela and sheep, goats and donkeys from Spain.